DebornMC/model-browser/README.md

 Display all resource pack-loaded item models directly in-game!

+## Usage
-The mod adds a widget to the anvil GUI, similar to the recipe book, showing every model currently loaded by any resource packs.
-Clicking an item automatically sets its name in the anvil, making it easy to apply models using tools like the [Model Applier](https://github.com/ewanhowell5195/ModelApplier) datapack.
+The mod adds a widget to the anvil GUI displaying every model currently loaded by any resource packs.
+If installed on the server-side, clicking an item automatically sets its item model and makes the item equippable on the player's head.

+The mod also adds a tab in the Creative inventory for convenient access to every loaded model in Creative Mode.